 The blind spots on trucks reduce visibility in front of the cab, directly behind the trailer, and the sides of the trailer.
 Several vehicles can drive around a truck without the driver seeing any of them directly.
 If a truck driver fails to use their mirrors correctly when changing lanes, a smaller car could be sideswiped by the truck.

-Injuries Sustained in Bethesda, MD Trucking Accidents
+Common Injuries Sustained in Bethesda, MD Trucking Accidents

 Because of the disparity in size between trucks and other vehicles on the road, injuries suffered in a collision with a truck could be catastrophic, including: